Institute of Sacred Music Event: The Chapel in the Hive

 Kurt Stallmann, music

-The Chapel in the Hive is a forty-minute live performance featuring poet/scholar Joseph Campana and composer/performer Kurt Stallmann, who drawing from history and natural history and reflecting on them through literary and electro-eco-acoustic techniques.
+Experience The Chapel in the Hive, a forty-minute live performance by poet/scholar Joseph Campana and composer/performer Kurt Stallmann, who draw from history and natural history and reflecting on them through literary and electro-eco-acoustic techniques.
 The audience will be immersed in sound, words, and images that evoke and render palpable the long history of human devotion to bees.
-A post-concert discussion about bees and biodiversity loss will follow this event.
+Inspired by a multidisciplinary exploration of environmental issues with a specific focus on biodiversity and multispecies worlds, Campana and Stallmann consider the sacred character of nature through the powerful but diminutive figure of the honeybee.
+This collaborative work draws on stories, proverbs, and parables from different traditions to ask: if a chapel can really fit in a hive what would it sound like?
+What does Orpheus have to do with bees?
+Is anger like a honey-coated knife?
+And, in an age of environmental turmoil, can nature still be miraculous?

 A post-concert panel discussion will follow the event.